activebook/atom-updater/atom-updater-node/README.md

 ### Self-Updating Applications

-For applications that need to update themselves, use the `binPath` parameter to copy the atom-updater binary to an external location first:
+For applications that need to update themselves, use the `binDir` parameter to copy the atom-updater binary to an external location first:

 1. **Copy Phase**: The bundled binary is copied to an external directory outside your app
 2. **Update Phase**: The external copy performs the atomic directory replacement